Before you travel internationally

 If you have these roaming issues while traveling internationally, learn what to do:

-- If you see No Service in the status bar of your iPhone, make sure that Data Roaming is on.
+- If you see No Service in the status bar of your iPhone, go to Settings > Cellular > Cellular Data Options and make sure that Data Roaming is on.
 Then contact your carrier to make sure that international roaming is turned on for your account.

-- If the date and time are wrong after you arrive, make sure that Automatic Time Zone is on.
-Go to Settings > General > Date & Time and make sure that Set Automatically is turned on.
+- If the date and time are wrong after you arrive, go to Settings > General > Date & Time and make sure that Set Automatically is turned on.

 - Turn on Airplane Mode for about 30 seconds.
 Then turn it off again and let your iPhone automatically select the best network.